GDTurner/Web-Security-Uni/README.md

 Look [here](https://github.com/npm/cli/issues/681#issuecomment-793916156) for more information.

 ## Git Guide
-Here is a quick guide for you guys so that you can upload / implement your changes to the repository:

 Download and install git to your machines.
 It can be found [here](https://git-scm.com/downloads).
 You can install with the default settings.
 Once installed, open the git bash program.
 Some useful commands: